berenicep10/CFHT/evolution_oblateness_with_furtherdata.md

 * Fit models to halo stars without the additional g-i constraint (previous works simply select in $0.2<g-r<0.3$), and see if the difference in the tracers is the reason for the difference in $q$ and $w$.

+Both tests have been addressed independently of this notebook.
+We've found the following results: